dillonschultz93/discord-bot/README.md

 ### !hello | !hi

-This is greet the author
+The bot will greet the user